ChristianOliveiraSilva/ChristianOliveiraSilva/README.md

 ## Hi there!
 I'm Christian Oliveira 👋

-- 👩🏻‍💻 Fullstack at IA solutions
+- 👩🏻‍💻 Fullstack at AIsolutions
 - 💻 Owner of COSSoftware
 - 🟢🟡 🇧🇷  Brazil
 - 😄 Pronouns: he/him